BlackLine, Inc. (NASDAQ:BL) Shares Acquired by Occudo Quantitative Strategies LP

-Occudo Quantitative Strategies LP boosted its position in BlackLine, Inc. (NASDAQ:BL – Get Rating) by 11.3% during the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 19,721 shares of the technology company’s stock after purchasing an additional 2,002 shares during the quarter.
+Occudo Quantitative Strategies LP boosted its holdings in BlackLine, Inc. (NASDAQ:BL – Get Rating) by 11.3% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 19,721 shares of the technology company’s stock after acquiring an additional 2,002 shares during the quarter.
 Occudo Quantitative Strategies LP’s holdings in BlackLine were worth $1,313,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-San Luis Wealth Advisors LLC bought a new position in shares of BlackLine in the first quarter worth $25,000.
-Ellevest Inc. raised its position in shares of BlackLine by 458.5% during the 2nd quarter.
-Ellevest Inc. now owns 754 shares of the technology company’s stock worth $50,000 after buying an additional 619 shares in the last quarter.
-Castle Wealth Management LLC acquired a new stake in shares of BlackLine in the 2nd quarter worth approximately $72,000.
-Assetmark Inc. boosted its holdings in shares of BlackLine by 363.1% in the second quarter.
-Assetmark Inc. now owns 1,116 shares of the technology company’s stock valued at $74,000 after acquiring an additional 875 shares in the last quarter.
-Finally, Quadrant Capital Group LLC increased its stake in shares of BlackLine by 254.2% during the second quarter.
-Quadrant Capital Group LLC now owns 1,222 shares of the technology company’s stock valued at $81,000 after acquiring an additional 877 shares during the period.
+Several other hedge funds have also recently added to or reduced their stakes in the business.
+Victory Capital Management Inc. grew its stake in shares of BlackLine by 140.7% in the first quarter.
+Victory Capital Management Inc. now owns 31,764 shares of the technology company’s stock worth $2,130,000 after purchasing an additional 18,567 shares in the last quarter.
+Los Angeles Capital Management LLC grew its position in BlackLine by 11.5% in the 1st quarter.
+Los Angeles Capital Management LLC now owns 10,881 shares of the technology company’s stock valued at $797,000 after buying an additional 1,120 shares in the last quarter.
+Qube Research & Technologies Ltd acquired a new position in BlackLine during the 1st quarter valued at about $1,278,000.
+Teacher Retirement System of Texas increased its stake in BlackLine by 4.7% during the 1st quarter.
+Teacher Retirement System of Texas now owns 10,779 shares of the technology company’s stock valued at $789,000 after buying an additional 486 shares during the period.
+Finally, Swiss National Bank lifted its stake in shares of BlackLine by 7.9% in the 1st quarter.
+Swiss National Bank now owns 124,800 shares of the technology company’s stock worth $9,138,000 after acquiring an additional 9,100 shares during the period.

-In related news, Director Thomas Unterman sold 500 shares of the business’s stock in a transaction that occurred on Thursday, December 1st.
-The shares were sold at an average price of $67.46, for a total transaction of $33,730.00.
-Following the transaction, the director now directly owns 51,998 shares of the company’s stock, valued at $3,507,785.08.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, CRO Mark Woodhams sold 3,941 shares of the firm’s stock in a transaction dated Monday, November 7th.
+In other news, Director Thomas Unterman sold 500 shares of the stock in a transaction that occurred on Tuesday, November 1st.
+The shares were sold at an average price of $57.12, for a total value of $28,560.00.
+Following the completion of the sale, the director now directly owns 51,805 shares of the company’s stock, valued at $2,959,101.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other BlackLine news, Director Thomas Unterman sold 500 shares of BlackLine stock in a transaction on Tuesday, November 1st.
+The shares were sold at an average price of $57.12, for a total transaction of $28,560.00.
+Following the completion of the sale, the director now owns 51,805 shares of the company’s stock, valued at approximately $2,959,101.60.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CRO Mark Woodhams sold 3,941 shares of the company’s stock in a transaction on Monday, November 7th.
 The stock was sold at an average price of $57.82, for a total transaction of $227,868.62.
-Following the completion of the sale, the executive now directly owns 54,288 shares of the company’s stock, valued at approximately $3,138,932.16.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Thomas Unterman sold 500 shares of BlackLine stock in a transaction dated Thursday, December 1st.
-The shares were sold at an average price of $67.46, for a total value of $33,730.00.
-Following the sale, the director now owns 51,998 shares of the company’s stock, valued at $3,507,785.08.
+Following the completion of the transaction, the executive now directly owns 54,288 shares in the company, valued at $3,138,932.16.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 7,953 shares of company stock valued at $470,591 in the last 90 days.
-9.71% of the stock is currently owned by corporate insiders.
+In the last ninety days, insiders sold 7,953 shares of company stock valued at $470,591.
+Corporate insiders own 9.71% of the company’s stock.

 BlackLine, Inc provides cloud-based solutions to automate and streamline accounting and finance operations worldwide.
 It offers financial close management solutions, such as account reconciliations that provides a centralized workspace for users to collaborate on account reconciliations; transaction matching that analyzes and reconciles high volumes of individual transactions; and task management to create and manage processes and task lists.